 What is a hard money loan?

 Hard money loans, also called bridge loans, are short-term loans commonly used by investors, such as house flippers or developers who renovate properties to sell.
-They might also be a solution if facing foreclosure.
+They might also be a solution if you are facing foreclosure.

 Hard money loans are usually funded by private lenders or investor groups, rather than banks, and use equity or real property as collateral.